library(tidyverse)

 Model Selection (Finally!)

-Now that we’ve chosen risk as our metric for “the best model,” model selection amounts to choosing the statistical model with the best risk.
+Now that we’ve chosen risk as our metric for “the best model,” model selection amounts to choosing the predictive model with the best risk.

 - Given: a single dataset \(\mathcal D\)